rstek/cuez-assignment/Duplication.md

         return [
             new ThrottlesExceptions(5, 60), // Allow 5 exceptions per minute
             new WithoutOverlapping("duplication:{$this->duplicationId}"),
-            // add middleware that checks RDS load and delays job if too high ];
+            new DatabaseLoadMiddleware()// add middleware that checks RDS load and delays job if too high ];
     }